 The next section of the tour continues north along Sussex Drive which has a bike lane.
 The Defence of Hong Kong Memorial is located at the corner of Sussex and King Edward Avenue.
 This Memorial is dedicated to those Canadian Soldiers who served in the defence of Hong Kong during the Second World War.

-UPDATE 2017 – The following is the second detour for Remebrance Day 2017 as the section of Green Island where the next three memorials are located has been blocked off as a construction site.
 The first of the three memorial installations is dedicated to members of the Royal Regiment of Canadian Artillery who gave their lives in battle.
 A sculpture of Lieutenant-Colonel John McCrae, created by artist Ruth Abernethy.
 John McCrae was a doctor who participated in the First World War.
 He was moved to write the poem In Flanders Field in memory of fellow Canadian soldiers killed during the Second Battle of Ypres.
 It is from this poem that the red poppy was drawn to become the symbol of Remembrance Day.

 Across the park are the Commonwealth Air Forces Ottawa Memorial, and the Mackenzie-Papineau Battalion Memorial dedicated to Canadian volunteers of the Mackenzie–Papineau Battalion during the Spanish Civil War.